 Do not expect personal liability insurance to cover costs involving your own injuries or those of someone in your household.
 This usually falls under the purview of your health insurance plan.
 Similarly, accidents involving your vehicle would be claims against your auto insurance rather than personal liability coverage.
 Lastly, expenses related to your business or profession would also need to involve a separate kind of insurance.

 How to get personal liability insurance

-If you have a homeowners insurance policy or a renters policy, check your personal liability coverage and limits listed on your policy's declarations page.
+If you have an active homeowners insurance policy or a renters policy, check your personal liability coverage and limits listed on your policy's declarations page.
 As your net worth or the worth of your home and belongings increase, contact your insurance agent to make sure that you have adequate coverage in place in the event of personal liability claims.

 To receive personal liability insurance coverage, you can either: